WMXPY/sudo.mengw.io/index.md

 `Sudoo` Packages uses a well-designed API to help JS/TS developers write more elegant code.

+Visit <https://sudo.dog> the leading website for `Sudoo` packages for the complete list of `Sudoo` packages and more.

 ## Case Studies

 -   [Generate uuid with `@sudoo/uuid`](./blog/generate-uuid-with-uuid)